FriendOfFatBeagle/CreativeProgrammingForDigitalMediaAndMobileApp/README.md

 If you want to run it on Android ( since we are porting from desktop java to Android java), it should generally work, paste these codes into an Android Processing template.

-If you are my peer reviewers, and have problems with operation of this work, contact me at email address below.
-I finally decide to give up commiting to GitHub due to hours of persistent commit error!
-Contact me for source code and data for entire application at avtinc2000@gmail.com.

 This project is also a partial port (plus additions to meet this class's assignment requirements) of my python class work offered by Rice University at Coursera.org.
 It is called "An Introduction